 I have mixed emotions about this.

-On the one hand, I have always wanted to be seen, and listen to, and taken note of.
+On the one hand, I have always wanted to be seen, and listened to, and taken note of.
 (I think we all do.)

 On the other, I truly believe, in order for our society to progress to what it can be, folks in my category have to get comfortable with the idea that their voices won’t be the loudest in the room anymore.